As a PCBU, you have the primary duty to ensure that workers and others are not exposed to health and safety risks arising from your work.

 Risk is the possibility that harm (death, injury or illness) might occur when exposed to a hazard.
 To get started you need to know the risks associated with spray painting and powder coating.
 When you know what the risks are, you must do whatever you can to eliminate or minimise them.
-This is called the risk management process.

 The processes involved in spray painting and powder coating are hazardous due to a combination of factors such as the use, handling and storage of hazardous chemicals, and exposure to electrical, noise, manual handling and plant hazards.